 The report sections presented here include additional information necessary to support the archaeological field survey, address the current version of the Project, and provide additional detail when appropriate.
-This update research was conducted in a one-mile study are surrounding the Project Area.
-Research included a review of the Washington Information System for Architectural and Archaeological Records Data (WISAARD) system maintained by DAHP; and digital collections of the U.S. Bureau of Land Management, Washington State Archives, Tacoma Public Library, University of Washington Libraries, Pierce County Assessor, and other online resources within ESA's research library.
+This updated research was conducted in a 1-mile Study Area surrounding the Project Area.
+Research included a review of the Washington Information System for Architectural and Archaeological Records Data (WISAARD) system maintained by DAHP, and digital collections of the U.S. Bureau of Land Management, Washington State Archives, Tacoma Public Library, University of Washington Libraries, Pierce County Assessor, and other online resources within ESA's research library.

-In addition, ESA contacted cultural resources technical staff at the Nisqually Indian Tribe, Puyallup Tribe of Indians, and Squaxin Island Tribe to solicit Tribal information related to the Project Area.
+In addition, ESA contacted cultural resources technical staff at the Nisqually Indian Tribe, Puyallup Tribe of Indians, and Squaxin Island Tribe to solicit tribal information related to the Project Area.
 The Nisqually Indian Tribe responded that they had no specific knowledge regarding resources within or adjacent to the Project Area.
-At the time of this report, no response had been received from the Puyallup Tribe of Indians or Squaxin Island Tribe.
 The Puyallup Tribe of Indians had raised concerns about potential cultural resources within the Project Area during the initial rezoning application for the Project.
-This concern has lead to the cultural resources literature review for the project, and this supplemental survey assessment.
+This concern led to the implementation of a cultural resources literature review for the project (see Berger 2020), and the subsequent CRA survey assessments conducted by ESA in 2021, and this 2022 supplementary effort.
+During review of the SEPA application that the initial version of this report supported, the Puyallup Tribe requested additional subsurface survey, at 15-meter intervals.
+Following the receipt of this comment ESA consulted with The Puyallup Tribe Cultural Resources Department to development the field methods for the Phase 2 investigation.